Katrina Woodrow Digestive Health

 Roast Lamb in Garlic & Cream Sauce

-A Moroccan friend of my aunt gave this recipe to her and we have been making it ever since she gave it to me!
+A Moroccan friend of my aunt gave this recipe to her and we have been making it ever since!

 Ingredients: